 3 credit hours, 3 contact hours (Lecture: 3; Lab: 0); Semesters Offered: Spring.

-Prerequisite: Minimum grade of C in CRIT 103, CRIT 103W, or satisfactory test score; concurrent enrollment in CRIT 103 or CRIT 103W allowed.
+Prerequisite: Minimum grade of C in ENGL 115 or satisfactory test score; concurrent enrollment allowed.

 This course shall explore the historical development, power/jurisdictions and current issues pertaining to law enforcement in the United States.
 Further, this course will analyze the effectiveness of traditional and non-traditional techniques of law enforcements control of crime in urban and rural settings from a state and federal level.